MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-fulfillment-provider.md

 ## Add provider definition parameter to the provider definition

+To add a provider definition parameter to the provider definition, follow these steps.

 1. Select **Parameters**.
 1. Select **+ New IOM Provider Definition Parameter**.
 1. For **Display Name**, enter "IOMLAbOutboundFulfillmentEmail".